Nissan Stadium (Yokohama): Music events

 Some Japanese musicians have played at this stadium.
 "Arena seats" are often set up on the track and ground.
 In 1999, Japanese best-selling rock band B'z first used the stadium as a music events.
 Then, B'z used the stadium three times in 2002, 2008 and 2013.
 Heavy metal band X Japan performed two consecutive nights on 14–15 August 2010.
 Their former bass player Taiji joined them both nights, the first, and only, time since he left the group in 1992.
 Attendance for both concerts was estimated at 140,000.
 The Japanese girl group AKB48 was the first ever female act to hold their concert at the stadium on 8 June 2013 followed by Momoiro Clover Z on 4 August 2013.
 They also held their fifth annual Senbatsu (AKB48 32nd Single's Selected Members) Election at the stadium in that evening after concert.
 South Korean group TVXQ performed at the stadium on 17 and 18 August 2013, as part of their Time: Live Tour 2013.
-Attendance for both concerts was estimated at 140,000.
-Tohoshinki announced three shows at Nissan Stadium (Total 5), as a grand finale of the tour Begin Again, thus becoming the only foreign artists to perform at the venue twice, as well as the first artists to hold concerts at Nissan Stadium across three consecutive days on 8, 9 and 10 June 2018, Attendance for three concerts was estimated at 225,000.
-Nogizaka46 will hold group 10th debut anniversary concert on May 14–15, 2022.
+Attendance for both concerts was estimated at 150,000.
+Tohoshinki announced three shows at Nissan Stadium (Total 5), as a grand finale of the tour Begin Again, thus becoming the only foreign artists to perform at the venue twice, as well TVXQ!
+The only one in the world to performance three consecutive days at Nissan Stadium on 8, 9 and 10 June 2018, Attendance for three concerts was estimated at 225,000.
+Nogizaka46 held their group 10th debut anniversary concert on May 14–15, 2022.